Amanda Sovik-Johnston, Ph.D.

 Leon practices out of the Downtown office and provides teletherapy.

 Hi!
-I am a Resident in Counseling and plan to be fully licensed in June 2020.
-I specialize in working with teenage and adult women struggling with anxiety, depression, and life transitions, including motherhood.
+I am a Licensed Professional Counselor (LPC), and I specialize in working with teenage and adult women struggling with anxiety, depression, and life transitions, including motherhood.
 I utilize a strengths-based, person-centered approach with emphasis on client resilience.
 I combine psychodynamic insight with cognitive behavioral techniques and may utilize mindfulness, journaling, poetry, and art in sessions.
 I have worked as a counselor in local middle and high schools, including Burley, Monticello, and Murray, as well as with older students in college and university settings.

 Jesse Dice, LCSW